visaplan/plone.ajaxnavigation/README.rst

 License
 -------

-The project is licensed under the GPLv3.
+The project is licensed under the GPLv2 (or later).

 .. vim: tw=79 cc=+1 sw=4 sts=4 si et